rejasupotaro/amazon-product-search/README.md

 $ poetry install
 ```

-The following libraries are necessary to process Japanese.
+The following libraries are necessary for Japanese text processing.

 ```shell
 # For macOS